sn8k/CashMachiine/user_manual.md

 - Dependency vulnerabilities cause the pipeline to fail, providing automatic alerts.
 - Developers can run `bandit -r .` and `npm run audit` locally before pushing changes.
 - Tests use `# nosec` to bypass false positives and subprocess calls are validated.
+- The UI now runs on Next.js 14.2.32 following security advisories.

 ## Troubleshooting
 - If dependencies are missing, rerun `./setup_env.sh`.